SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The input the path to a gff3 file which, if not provided, is taken from the data_files folder.

+This module is also present as a python module in the python_transposonmapping folder for the processing workflow, although in a slightly altered version.

 #### chromosome_names_in_files.py

 [This module](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/python_modules/chromosome_names_in_files.py) extracts information about where the chromosomes start and end in a bed or wig file and gets the names of the chromosomes as used in these files.